 There are various types of sesame seeds in terms of shape, and size, and there are about 3,000 types while classified in detail further.

-White sesame seeds are a slightly sweet flavor and mildly nutty flavor so they are used in a wide variety of dishes.
+White sesame seeds have a slightly sweet flavor and mildly nutty flavor so they are used in a wide variety of dishes.

-Black sesame seed is a thick black hull as you see and contains rich polyphenols and calcium than white sesame seeds.
+Black sesame seed is a thick black hull as you see and contains more polyphenols and calcium than white sesame seeds.

 Also, it contains anthocyanin, a kind of polyphenol, which can be expected to have an antioxidant effect.

 Anthocyanin is a nutrient that helps improve eye function.

 Black sesame seed is more aromatic and has a strong nutty flavor.
 So it is often used for making sweets such as cookies and pudding.

 As the name suggested, golden sesame seeds are gold, but it is shiny yellow.

 Shiny yellow sesame seeds are called “KINGOMA” in Japan and are known for top-shelf luxury sesame seeds often used for KAISEKI cuisine.